Quantedge Foundation

 Henok (middle) with friends at Covent Garden, London.

-I find economics a very versatile subject that lends itself easily to applications across many different fields.
-Apart from the standard macroeconomic and microeconomic modules, there are also areas such as behavioural economics, neuroeconomics (which cut across multiple disciplines such as neuroscience, cognitive/social psychology) and different sub-fields of economics.
-At the end of it, you come out with a broad range of skillsets: quantitative, data analysis, problem-solving, etc. An economics degree provides a good foundation for a wide range of different careers such research, data science and finance.
+"I find economics a very versatile subject that lends itself easily to applications across many different fields...
+An economics degree provides a good foundation for a wide range of different careers such as research, data science and finance. "

 At Cambridge, I intend to take advanced econometric modules, as this would equip me with skills to carry out more sophisticated empirical research, should I decide to pursue a PhD in the future.

-In terms of immediate plans post-graduation, I am currently inclined towards roles in economic consultancy or asset management, as these roles would enable me to regularly apply the range of theoretical insights from economics and finance that I have learnt to the real world.
+In terms of immediate plans post-graduation, I am currently leaning towards roles in economic consultancy or asset management, as these roles would enable me to regularly apply the range of theoretical insights from economics and finance that I have learnt to the real world.

-The Access Project (TAP) is a unique in-school mentoring and personalised tuition programme that helps students from disadvantaged backgrounds gain access to top universities in the UK.
-It involves volunteer tutors offering weekly free tuition in subjects they are passionate about to students who are studying for their GCSEs/A-Levels examinations.
+TAP is a mentoring and personalised tuition programme that helps students from disadvantaged backgrounds enter top universities in the UK.

 In your free time, you enjoy travelling and discovering new places.
+Tell us more.

 Picture